With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreClifton Springs Hospital And Clinic Behavioral Health Services is a mental health facility in Clifton Springs, NY, located at 2 Coulter Road, in the 14432 zip code.
 Clifton Springs Hospital And Clinic Behavioral Health Services provides outpatient treatment.
-Clifton Springs Hospital And Clinic Behavioral Health Services provides cognitive behavioral therapy, trauma therapy and psychotropic medication to adults, young adults and seniors 65 or older.
-Some other services available at Clifton Springs Hospital And Clinic Behavioral Health Services include court-ordered outpatient treatment, family psychoeducation and case management.
+Clifton Springs Hospital And Clinic Behavioral Health Services provides couples/family therapy, trauma therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Some other services available at Clifton Springs Hospital And Clinic Behavioral Health Services include case management, court-ordered outpatient treatment and family psychoeducation.

-Learn MoreElmira Psychiatric Center Wayne Finger Lakes Day Treatment/shortsville is one of mental health facilities in Shortsville, New York, located at 1506 State Route 21, 14548 zip code.
-Elmira Psychiatric Center Wayne Finger Lakes Day Treatment/shortsville provides outpatient treatment and partial hospitalization/day treatment.
-Elmira Psychiatric Center Wayne Finger Lakes Day Treatment/shortsville provides couples/family therapy, group therapy and individual psychotherapy to children / adolescents.
+Learn MoreElmira Psychiatric Center Wayne Finger Lakes Day Treatment/shortsville is a mental health clinic in Shortsville, NY, located at 1506 State Route 21, 14548 zip code area.
+Elmira Psychiatric Center Wayne Finger Lakes Day Treatment/shortsville provides partial hospitalization/day treatment and outpatient treatment.
+Elmira Psychiatric Center Wayne Finger Lakes Day Treatment/shortsville offers couples/family therapy, individual psychotherapy and group therapy to children / adolescents.
 Elmira Psychiatric Center Wayne Finger Lakes Day Treatment/shortsville also supports children/adolescents with serious emotional disturbance.

 Learn MoreClifton Springs Hospital And Clinic Behavioral Health is a mental health treatment center in Canandaigua, New York, located at 35 North Street, Suite 300, part of the 14424 zip code.
 Clifton Springs Hospital And Clinic Behavioral Health provides outpatient treatment.
-Clifton Springs Hospital And Clinic Behavioral Health also offers trauma therapy, psychotropic medication and group therapy to young adults, seniors 65 or older and adults.
-Clifton Springs Hospital And Clinic Behavioral Health also provides court-ordered outpatient treatment, case management and family psychoeducation.
+Clifton Springs Hospital And Clinic Behavioral Health also offers group therapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and young adults.
+Clifton Springs Hospital And Clinic Behavioral Health also provides family psychoeducation, case management and court-ordered outpatient treatment.

 Learn MoreElmira Psychiatric Center Wayne Finger Lakes Day Treatment is a mental health treatment center in Rushville, NY, located at 4120 Baldwin Road, 14544 zip code area.
 Elmira Psychiatric Center Wayne Finger Lakes Day Treatment provides outpatient treatment and partial hospitalization/day treatment.
-Elmira Psychiatric Center Wayne Finger Lakes Day Treatment offers group therapy, couples/family therapy and individual psychotherapy to children / adolescents.
+Elmira Psychiatric Center Wayne Finger Lakes Day Treatment offers group therapy, individual psychotherapy and couples/family therapy to children / adolescents.
 Elmira Psychiatric Center Wayne Finger Lakes Day Treatment also supports children/adolescents with serious emotional disturbance.

 Learn MoreHillside Childrens Center Residential Treatment Facility is one of mental health facilities in Rochester, New York, located at 1183 Monroe Avenue, 14620 zip code.
 Hillside Childrens Center Residential Treatment Facility provides residential treatment and telemedicine/telehealth.
-Hillside Childrens Center Residential Treatment Facility provides cognitive behavioral therapy, couples/family therapy and group therapy to children / adolescents.
+Hillside Childrens Center Residential Treatment Facility provides group therapy, trauma therapy and psychotropic medication to children / adolescents.
 Hillside Childrens Center Residential Treatment Facility also supports children/adolescents with serious emotional disturbance.
 Additional services provided at Hillside Childrens Center Residential Treatment Facility include suicide prevention services, education services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.